Buy ISO 9001

 While these additional documents help support the establishment, maintenance, and continual improvement of a quality management system, many organizations seek out certification to ISO 9001 to demonstrate that their quality management system meets the requirements of the standard—over 1 million organizations have been certified, in fact.

 How do you know if the certification provided by certification bodies can be trusted?
 This is where accreditation comes into play.
 The ANSI National Accreditation Board (ANAB) accredits management systems certification bodies, like those that issue ISO 9001 certifications, to demonstrate credibility.
-This confidence, in turn, transfers down to organizations seeking accreditation, as it lets them know which bodies can be trusted.
+This confidence, in turn, transfers down to organizations seeking certification, as it lets them know which bodies can be trusted.

 You can search for ISO 9001 certification bodies accredited by ANAB here.